Black Friday Deals with Eden. Unlock the New You, Today!

 • Semaglutide, a glucagon-like peptide-1 (GLP-1) receptor agonist, has shown remarkable effectiveness in managing type 2 diabetes and assisting with weight loss.
 When used in combination with insulin, it has the potential to enhance treatment outcomes for individuals struggling with diabetes and insulin resistance.

 • The SUSTAIN clinical trials have demonstrated favorable outcomes in reducing hemoglobin A1C (HbA1c) in patients with type 2 diabetes through the weekly subcutaneous semaglutide brand name Ozempic®.
 These trials compared semaglutide injection to various other treatments, and each trial showed statistically significant reductions in HbA1c with semaglutide [1].
+For additional insights into how semaglutide compares to other options, check out metformin vs. semaglutide.

 • Combination therapy with insulin and GLP-1 receptor agonists like semaglutide is important for treating type 2 diabetes.
 Studies have shown that adding semaglutide to basal insulin significantly reduced HbA1c and body weight in patients with uncontrolled type 2 diabetes compared to placebo [2].